stevenirby/myfitnesspal-reports/README.md

 * License: MIT
 * Meaning: Use everywhere and keep copyright header.

-Myfitnesspal Reports - Display pretty interactive charts for all your nutiritional, excersice, and weight progress.
+Myfitnesspal Reports - Display pretty interactive charts for all your nutritional, excersice, and weight progress.

 ## Getting Started